jianxu42/SignInToAppOnly/README.md

 ![Alt text](PowerApps.png)

 ## Note
-This is solely for testing purposes and should not be considered reliable.
+This tool is designed exclusively for testing and experimentation and should not be regarded as a dependable solution.

-Ensure that it does not cause excessive interruptions or interference with the target application, especially if the application has anti-automation measures.
-Additionally, frequent polling and automated actions may be considered malicious behavior by some antivirus software.
-Always ensure that your automation strategy complies with the application's terms of use and privacy policy.
+It's important to use it cautiously to avoid causing significant disruptions or interference with the targeted application, particularly in cases where the application employs measures to prevent automation.
+Moreover, continuous monitoring and automated interactions might be perceived as suspicious activity by certain antivirus programs.
+Always make sure that your approach to automation aligns with the application's terms of service and privacy policy.